barryclark/jekyll-now/_posts/2016-04-13-haufe-adfs-identity-for-aspnet-login.md

 # Run #

 At this point, the app can be compiled and will run.
-You can log in (or you might be automatically logged in if you are running from a browser in the Haufe domain).
+You can log in (or you might be automatically logged in if you are running from a browser in the your company's domain).

 # Check Membership in a certain Group #